-For a patient considering a medical malpractice lawsuit, a paramount question might be, “How much will hiring a lawyer cost me?"
-The answer might be quite encouraging for many patients who have suffered harm through the provision of sub-standard health care.
-That's because medical malpractice attorneys often offer free initial consultations during which they discuss what the process of suing might look like, as well as the individual patient's likelihood of success.
-Then, if the lawyer takes the case, the lawyer usually will not require any payment unless the case is resolved successfully (through settlement or a jury award).
+For a patient considering a medical malpractice lawsuit, a big question is, "How much will a lawyer cost me?"
+The answer might be encouraging for patients who have suffered harm through the provision of sub-standard health care.
+That's because medical malpractice attorneys often offer free initial consultations during which they discuss the process of bringing a lawsuit, as well as the potential strengths and weaknesses of the patient's case.
+Then, if the lawyer takes the case, he or she will probably work under a contingency fee agreement, in which payment for the lawyer's services will only come if the case is resolved successfully (through settlement or a jury award).

-Most medical malpractice lawyers use contingency fees.
-When a lawyer uses a contingency fee, the lawyer's entire fee is paid as a percentage of the award or settlement in the case.
-So, if the case goes to trial and the patient loses, the lawyer is never paid a fee.
+Most medical malpractice lawyers will represent a client under a contingency fee arrangement, meaning the lawyer's entire fee is paid as a percentage of the award or settlement in the case.
+So, if the case goes to trial and the patient loses, or if the client receives nothing in the way of settlement, the lawyer is never paid a fee.

-The portion of the award that goes to the lawyer can vary, but the most common contingent fee is 33% of the award or settlement.
+The portion of the award that goes to the lawyer can vary, but the most common contingent fee is 33 percent of the award or settlement.
 Some arrangements might use different numbers for different circumstances.
-For example, an arrangement might provide for a 33% contingent fee if the case settles before trial or a 40% contingent fee if the case goes to trial.
+For example, an arrangement might provide for a 33 percent contingency fee if the case settles before trial, and a 40 percent contingency fee if the case goes to trial.

-Another issue is who pays the costs of the litigation, which can be substantial.
-These costs include the cost of hiring an expert witness, court filing fees, and the cost of obtaining medical records from hospitals.
+Another issue is who pays the costs of litigation, which can be substantial.
+These costs include expert medical witness fees, court filing fees, and the cost of obtaining medical records from hospitals.
 Many lawyers use agreements that provide that the lawyer will pay for costs of litigation, at least initially.

-Why doesn’t every patient consult five different lawyers and compare prices and qualifications?
-Although patients generally do not do it, there is absolutely no reason why patients with potential medical malpractice cases should not shop around for attorneys.
+One important thing for every potential medical malpractice client to remember is that attorney's fees may be negotiable.
+Does this mean you should consult five different lawyers and compare prices and qualifications?
+Probably not, but there is absolutely no reason why potential clients should not shop around for the right medical malpractice lawyer.
 Remember, initial consultations are generally free.

-Not only is the fee percentage negotiable, but other terms are also negotiable.
-For example, a lawyer might propose an agreement that requires a patient to pay for litigation costs as they arise.
-In that situation, the patient might consider engaging in a bit of bargaining, telling the lawyer that better terms are likely available elsewhere, and that it would be preferable if the lawyer took care of the costs of litigation "up front," with the understanding that those costs would be reimbursed to the attorney if the plaintiff receives a judgment or settlement award in his or her favor.
+Not only might the fee percentage be negotiable, other terms might also be up for discussion.
+For example, a lawyer might propose an agreement that requires a client to pay for litigation costs as they arise.
+In that situation, the client might ask that the lawyer/firm cover the costs of litigation "up front," with the understanding that those costs would be reimbursed to the lawyer/firm if the plaintiff receives a judgment or settlement award in his or her favor.

 1 | 2